MilSpouseCoders/MSC-Contribution-Tutorial/SETUP.md

 Visual Studio Code has an integrated terminal (like most IDE's) and that's what we will be using for set up.

-With VSC open, click on the square button with the less than arrow inside.
+With VSC open, click on the _square button with the less than arrow inside_.
 That icon will open up the integrated terminal on the lower half of the window.You can also go to the selections a the top of the screen and click _Terminal -> New Terminal_.
+You can also type _ctrl \`_ to open the terminal as well.